Effective Treatment of Feline Hyperthyroidism with I-131

 Can I visit my cat?

 For your protection, owner visitation is not allowed.
-Your cat will be hospitalized in a protected area of the hospital, specifically designed for I-I31 feline patients.
+Your cat will be hospitalized in a protected area of the hospital, specifically designedfor I-I31 feline patients.
 We assure you that your pet will have multiple staff visits throughout the day by our certified I-131 technicians and veterinarians and will be given plenty of attention.
+For consistency in your pet’s diet, we encourage you to bring your pet’s regular food and treats.
 You may also bring a disposable, small toy for your cat to play with during their hospitalization.
 Due to potential contamination, the toy will be properly disposed of by our hospital staff at the end of your cat’s stay with us.

 What is the follow-up procedure?

-Your cat’s follow-up exam should take place about 4 to 6 weeks after treatment.
-During this time, blood work will be performed to evaluate the thyroid level and renal values.
+Your cat’s follow-up exam should take place about 6 to 8 weeks after treatment.
+If they are not radioactive at that time, blood work will be performed to evaluate the thyroid level and renal values.
 You should see the symptoms of hyperthyroidism start to diminish before your recheck appointment.